 Averted in The Dark Tower novel The Waste Lands.
 When The Tick Tock Man is shot in the head, the low caliber bullet only grazes the person's skull, a fact which allows someone to revive the person, later.

 Played realistically straight in The Zombie Survival Guide and its companion novel World War Z: brain destruction is the only way to kill a zombie (even fire needs to cause brain damage to be effective, and the heads survive after decapitation), but it's not as simple as "Shoot in head, head explodes."
 It's perfectly possible to miss and shoot off the jaw, and one of the many demoralizing incidents in the Battle of Yonkers was soldiers panicking at the sight of zombies apparently surviving head shots, not realizing that their poorly aimed bullets were glancing off the skull.

-In the Bones episode, "The Bullet In The Brain" (guess what it's about), The Gravedigger is headed to an appeal.
+In "The Bullet In The Brain" (guess what it's about), The Gravedigger is headed to an appeal.
 Outside the courthouse she's shot in the head by a high-caliber rifle (as the name of the episode implied).
 The shot makes her head asplode.